xneelo/localize-toolkit/README.md

-# OPF Localize
+# React Localize Toolkit

-A localization library that uses React's context API and the Polyglot localization library to provide a robust localization tool for React projects.
+A localization library that uses React's context API and the Polyglot localization library to provide robust localization tools for React projects.

+**Features**:

+1. Loading placeholder prop while phrases are being fetched
+1. Reloading of every translated phrase upon language switch without remounting any components
+1. Caching phrases to avoid repeat fetching
+1. Static localization method for non-React files

+**Dependencies**:

+1. This package requires version `> 16.7.0` of `react` and `react-dom`, as it uses the Hooks API.
+1. This package has a dependency on `node-polyglot`.
+You may have some issues with typing, as some of the types of this project are sourced from `@types/node-polyglot`.
+If this is an issue, you can install this as a dev dependency as follows:

+    ```sh
+    # yarn
+    yarn add @types/node-polyglot -D

+    # npm
+    npm i @types/node-polyglot -D
+    ```

 It exposes 4 items: [LocalizeProvider](#localizeprovider),
 [LocalizeContext](#localizecontext), [Localize](#localize) and
 [staticTranslate](#statictranslate).
 Expand the table of contents to jump to a